 On my walk around Central Santiago, there were bells ringing from all the churches, and ladies weaving palm fronds for people as they went into mass.
 I’m looking forward to Easter here next week – I can’t fathom what it’ll be like.

+Quebec City mosque shooting victims include businessman, professor and fathers of young children 6 men were shot in the back as they gathered for evening prayer, mosque’s vice-president says FIRST.
+Now.
 I wanted to know who did it.
 I was so anxious to know I was on Twitter all day.
 Which, we should know, is […]

 #WelcomeToCanada pic.twitter.com/47edRsHLJ5 — Justin Trudeau (@JustinTrudeau) January 28, 2017 //platform.twitter.com/widgets.js My goodness.
 That went well!
 But it’s not remotely over yet.
 Next: the “hard” part.
 Immediately after the inauguration, The Village Voice published a series of mini-interviews done with attendees.
 The very first interviewee said that the new president’s words were being parsed by the […]